 It is therefore timely to ask whether the State Service’s capability, culture and current operating model are best suited to meet the needs of the ever-changing nature of Tasmania.
 Given how significantly COVID-19 has changed the world and Tasmania, there is an even stronger need to ensure the State Service is well-equipped to meet these changing needs.

 Dr Ian Watt AC will lead the Review.
 Dr Watt is a highly experienced former senior public servant with the Australian Government.
 Dr Watt will report to the Premier and Treasurer on his findings.

-A project team will be established in the Department of Premier and Cabinet to support the review.
+A Project Team in the Department of Premier and Cabinet supports the Review.

 The Review will focus primarily on the governing framework of the Tasmanian State Service.
-The intended scope of the Review is set out in the draft Terms of Reference.
+The scope of the Review is set out in the Terms of Reference.